-Fluffy and Moist Healthy Maple Donuts with bacon pieces and coconut cashew cream icing, the best healthy breakfast and dessert!
-These maple bacon donuts are Paleo, Gluten Free, and Keto Friendly.
+Fluffy and Moist Healthy Maple Donuts with bacon pieces and coconut cashew cream icing, the best healthy breakfast, and dessert!
+These maple bacon donuts are Paleo, Gluten-Free, and can be made Keto.
 Yet, so delicious and easy to make.

 Maple glazed baked Donuts with bacon pieces that are healthy?
 Yes, please.

 I know Summer is still in full force over here in Charlotte.
 But seriously, you guys, I can not wait for fall already.
 All the fall maple flavor, hearty bacon smell, and holiday approaching…Sorry I am just getting ahead of myself.

 Anyway, I have been craving maple and bacon combination this past week and just have to get my hands on it.

 I used to make baked donuts all the time last fall.
 Now, it’s time to bring them back.

 The sizzling and crispy bacon, paired with sweet maple.

 Why do I love these Healthy Maple Bacon Donuts

 Healthy Baked Donuts